rrich-kray/ecommerce-backend/README.md

 ## Installation

 This project requires Node.js to function properly.
-Download and install Node.js here https://nodejs.org/en/download/ and run npm i in a git bash terminal to intall the requisite packages.
+Download and install Node.js here https://nodejs.org/en/download/ and run "npm i" in a git bash terminal to intall the requisite packages.

 ## Usage